 The income from Business Rates is part of our core funding now and is showing signs of increasing slightly as the economy improves.
 However, our approach to this is very prudent and given the length of time that elapses between setting a budget and knowing the outturn for the year, we have been reluctant to rely on the income in advance of its receipt.
-We now also are preparing for full retention of business rates to the local government sector and are keeping abreast of the working groups which together are devising the new system which is expected to start in 2019/20, (although this could change owing to the General Election in June 17).
+We now also are preparing for full retention of business rates to the local government sector and are keeping abreast of the working groups which together are devising the new system which is expected to start in 2020/21.
 However, the increased level of funding will come with increased responsibilities which do have the potential to affect our financial strategy.
 The Council will be kept updated as the situation develops.
+In the meantime we are anticipating the Fair Funding Review which has the potential to amend the Council's funding via Business Rates.